 The Dimbaza industrial node, which has suffered high levels of urban decay, has, over the past few decades largely become functionally obsolete.
-However, the node offers significant infrastructure and the question remains whether the node could not be retrofitted to provide housing opportunities with a component of industrial use.
+However, the node offers

 Berlin Industrial Area

 This is one of the largest industrial areas by size but is largely vacant.
 Berlin has been identified as a Green Energy Hub focussed on Renewable Energy, to broaden the energy mix as well as transform and diversify the economy.
 The Hub proposals include: